The complete HSP Framework

 Why People Do Not Change Even When They Want To

-Why behavior often keeps returning when old rules, protective functions, capacity and feedback have not yet been updated.
+Why behavior often keeps returning when old rules / learned system logic, protective output functions, capacity / choice space and feedback have not yet been updated.

 Read →